 Avoid evenings and weekends.
 Festivals bring high local crowds, and most locals are free in the evenings and weekends.
 This leads to the park have disproportionate crowds at those times.
 And sometimes—like at the Food & Wine Festival—guests coming for the festival might engage in a bit more alcohol consumption than on an average day.

 Begin planning now.
 Festival activities and shows might fly under your radar.
-Several activities are required to be booked ahead of time, and the dining packages that guarantee seating at the featured shows often sell out ahead of time.
+There are sometimes activities that can be booked ahead of time, and the dining packages that guarantee seating at the featured shows often sell out ahead of time.

 If it matters to you, research food ahead of time.
 We don’t cover much food here, but there are several sites that review every food item at the festivals.
 Check out places like Disney Food Blog and WDW Prep School.